relsqui/catpig/README.md

 CAT Printer Information Generator.
-Get status of printers whose names match all the substrings provided (if any are), either from lists given in ~/.catpig/*.printers or directly from cups.
+Get status of printers whose names match all the substrings provided (if any are), either from lists given in ~/.catpig/*.printers or directly from cups; send test pages; manage jobs.

 positional arguments:
   PRINTER        substrings of printer names to look for